Most Beautiful Places to Visit Around the World

 We saw several incredible rainbows in Glenorchy.
 I snapped this photo before it ended.

-This remote and enchanting corner of New Zealand absolutely floored me, framed by jagged peaks, shimmering glacial waters, and that wild, untouched energy that makes you feel like you’ve slipped into Middle-earth itself.
+This tiny outpost is located in a remote and enchanting corner of New Zealand which absolutely floored me on my first trip there, framed by jagged peaks, shimmering glacial waters, and that wild, untouched energy that makes you feel like you’ve slipped into Middle-earth itself.
+In fact, many scenes from the The Lord of the Rings epic trilogy were filmed in Glenorchy so if you are a fan, you will find the scenery incredibly familiar!

-We drove just 45 minutes north from Queenstown along the winding road that hugs Lake Wakatipu, every turn revealing new alpine drama, until I reached the little frontier town of Glenorchy.
+We drove just 45 minutes north after landing in Queenstown, along the winding road that hugs Lake Wakatipu, every turn revealing new alpine drama, until I reached the little frontier town of Glenorchy where we stayed in an Aribnb for two weeks.

 I walked the Glenorchy Lagoon Boardwalk for mirror-like reflections of snow-capped peaks, hiked part of the Routeburn Track into beech forests and high alpine valleys, and lingered at the head of the lake where braided rivers weave through meadows.